 All students new to TSTC Harlingen are required to attend New Student Orientation, either online or on campus.
-To register, contact the Office of Student Recruitment located in the Student Services Building or call 956.364.4117 or 956.364.4128.
+To register, contact the Student Recruitment Office located in the Student Services Center or call 956-364-4117 or 956-364-4128.
 New students must complete orientation prior to registration for courses.